Shannon Entropy Reinterpreted: Introduction

 In Section~\ref{secEx} we illustrate the results of Section~\ref{secMR}.
 The deformed self-information we use is the log-exp transform of the Schweizer-Sklar-Tsallis logarithm also known as Frank generator \cite{kn:Nelsen06}.

 In Section~\ref{secConcl} we conclude by recalling the main features of the paper.
-We also point out a possible connection between the deformed algebra developed in Section~\ref{secEx} and t-norm fuzzy logics.
+We point out a possible connection between the deformed algebra developed in Section~\ref{secEx} and t-norm fuzzy logics.
+Finally, as suggested by one of the reviewers we suggest a way of inverting our approach: i.e. given a non-standard notion of independence we show that it seems possible to derive a deformed self-information and then a deformed entropy.